wur-bioinformatics/introduction-to-bioinformatics/week5.md

 not mean it is not there.

-Typically, functional genomics experiments then involve studying the effect of genetic variation on certain -omics levels.
-Such variation can be natural, for example comparing -omics data measured on two organisms with known (limited) genetic differences due to evolution.
+Typically, functional genomics experiments then involve studying the effect of genetic variation on certain omics levels.
+Such variation can be natural, for example comparing omics data measured on two organisms with known (limited) genetic differences due to evolution.
 It can also be experimentally introduced, for example by:
 - changing the environment (temperature, nutrients, drugs etc.)